For students at Reading, this crisis is far from over.

 Your support is needed now more than ever to ensure we can continue to help students in hardship.

 Whilst social distancing restrictions remain in place, a good laptop and reliable broadband are more vital than ever.
 Yet we know that not all students can afford these essentials.
-A new Digital Support Fund has been set up to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.
+There is a new Digital Support Fund to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.

 1 in 4 of our students come from a very low income household and many are now desperately worried about the months ahead.